cjsauer/meteor-fresh/README.md

 This package configures the routes of the application.
 It uses the [iron:router](https://github.com/iron-meteor/iron-router) package.
 Meteor Fresh comes with only the homepage route configured, which is setup to render the homepage view in the layouts package.

+### app:homepage

+It's in the name: the homepage template and less file.

 ## Adding Packages

 The `meteor` command line tool makes creating new packages easy.
 Just run `meteor create --package <package-name>` to get started adding a new package.